-Eggplant zucchini lasagna, a vegetable-based lasagna with the simplest ingredients; roasted eggplant & zucchini, rich tomato sauce, Italian cheese blend, and lots of fresh herbs.
+Eggplant zucchini lasagna is a vegetable-based lasagna with the simplest ingredients; roasted eggplant & zucchini, rich tomato sauce, an Italian cheese blend, and lots of fresh herbs.
 It’s rich in flavor, easy to make, and you won’t miss using pasta noodles at all!

 Get the best of both worlds by using eggplant and zucchini to make this low-carb lasagna!
 It’s made from roasted eggplant and zucchini that are either sliced lengthwise or into rounds, then layered with cheese, fresh herbs, and rich marinara sauce.
 It’s then baked to perfection until the cheese is browned and the vegetables are so tender and delicious!

 No pasta noodles are needed to make this recipe happen.
 And the recipe isn’t watery at all because the vegetables are first roasted, which helps dry out extra moisture, before layering in the baking dish.
 It’s truly perfection and one of my favorite vegetarian Italian dishes!

 Below you’ll find the full list of ingredients you’ll need to make this recipe!

 Eggplant: one large eggplant, with the skin on.